 Ljugarn

-For Gotland’s best beach, and the nearest thing it has to a resort, the lively and charming town of LJUGARN makes a good base.
+The lively and charming town of LJUGARN makes a good base for Sjaustrehammaren, Gotland’s best beach, and is the nearest thing the island has to a resort.
 You can get here from Roma by heading straight down Route 143 for around 30km.
-Though full of restaurants and obviously aimed at tourists, Ljugarn no longer has a tourist office.
-It’s famous for its raukar – tall limestone stacks rising up from the sea.
+Ljugarn is famous for its raukar – tall limestone stacks rising up from the sea.
 From the main street, it’s only 100m to the town beach.
-A delightful cycle or stroll down Strandvägen follows the coastline through woods and clearings carpeted in blåelden (viper’s bugloss), the electric-blue flowers for which the area is known.
+Alternatively, a delightful cycle or stroll down Strandvägen follows the coastline northeast through woods and clearings carpeted in blåelden (viper’s bugloss), the electric-blue flowers for which the area is known.
 The raukar along the route stand like ancient hunched men, their feet lapped by the waves.

 Gotland’s best beaches

-Gotland is renowned throughout Sweden for its fine sandy beaches, The coast between Sjaustrehammaren and Ljugarn on the east coast, backed by pine forest, is the best beach on the entire island, a vast, unsullied stretch of golden sand; the southern section in front of Mullvalds strandskog forest is popular with naturists.
-Get here on bus #41 to Gammelgarn from where it’s a fifteen-minute cycle ride along the road to Ljugarn and then follow one of the narrow forest tracks which lead down off left to the shore.
+Gotland is renowned throughout Sweden for its fine sandy beaches, The coast between Sjaustrehammaren and Ljugarn on the east coast, backed by pine forest, is the best beach on the entire island, a vast, unsullied stretch of golden sand; the southern section in front of Mullvalds strandskog forest and nature reserve is popular with naturists.
+Get here on bus #41 to Gammelgarn from where it’s a fifteen-minute cycle ride along the road towards Ljugarn, and then follow one of the narrow forest tracks which lead off down left to the shore.

 The best of the rest are detailed below.